wiremock/wiremock/docs/source/getting-started.rst

 ``--proxy-all``:
 Proxy all requests through to another base URL e.g. ``--proxy-all="http://api.someservice.com"`` Typically used in conjunction with ``--record-mappings`` such that a session on another service can be recorded.

+``--proxy-via``:
+When proxying requests (either by using --proxy-all or by creating stub mappings that proxy to other hosts), route via another proxy server (useful when inside a corporate network that only permits internet access via an opaque proxy). e.g.
+``--proxy-via webproxy.mycorp.com`` (defaults to port 80)
+or
+``--proxy-via webproxy.mycorp.com:8080``

 ``--enable-browser-proxying``:
 Run as a browser proxy.
 See :ref:`browser-proxying`.